romainducrocq/wheelcc/README.md

 > **TL;DR** This is a work in progress, it is not intended to be used as a production compiler.

 The compiler supports a large subset of the C17 language, but many features of the language are still not implemented.
-Some these are: enum data structures, variable-length arrays, const types, typedefs, function pointers, non-ascii characters, and float, short, auto, volatile, inline, register and restrict keywords.
+Some of these are: enum data structures, variable-length arrays, const types, typedefs, function pointers, non-ascii characters, and float, short, auto, volatile, inline, register and restrict keywords.
 Any of these may or may not be implemented in the future.
 As such, wheelcc can not compile the C standard library and is not intended to be used as a production C compiler.

 ## Implementation reference